Stir-Fried Radish Greens and Swiss Chard

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Stir-Fried Radish Greens and Swiss Chard are a perfect side dish low-carb or Keto diets or for any phase of the original South Beach Diet.
+Stir-Fried Radish Greens (with or without Swiss Chard) would be a perfect side dish low-carb or Keto diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

-28 Comments on “Stir-Fried Radish Greens and Swiss Chard”
+28 Comments on “Stir-Fried Radish Greens (or Swiss Chard)”

 If soak in cold water with lemon juice and teaspoon of baking soda